dbt-labs/docs.getdbt.com/website/docs/terms/dml.md

 Ah, our favorite of DML statements!
 This is the SQL we all know and love (most of the time).
 Because the `SELECT` statement allows you to access and manipulate data that exists in database objects, it makes it the true powerhouse in data analysis and analytics engineering.

-We write `SELECT` statements to create queries that build data models and perform robust analysis.
+You write `SELECT` statements to create queries that build data models and perform robust analysis.
 With `SELECT` statements, you can join different views and tables, qualify data by setting filters, apply functions and operators on the data, and more. `SELECT` statements, unlike `INSERT`, `DELETE`, and `UPDATE`, don’t actually change the row-level value stored in the tables/views.
-Instead, we write `SELECT` statements to express the business logic needed to perform analysis.
+Instead, you write `SELECT` statements to express the business logic needed to perform analysis.

 All `SELECT` statements need three elements: a `SELECT` clause in the beginning, the actual field selection and manipulation, and a `FROM` statement which is specifying which database object you’re trying to access.